-Even as a little girl I can remember always being so fascinated by stories of amazing answers to prayer.
-I had many favorite records from biblical accounts, as well as testimonial narratives of people like George Mueller who was a man who ran orphanages in England in the 1800’s.
-George Mueller was convicted that he would never tell anybody but God of his need and then received and told of miraculous solution after miraculous solution.
+I first started writing this particular blog because I felt a need to chronicle so many of the amazing ways I witnessed God supplying provision for me.
+I realized as I wrote it that ever since I was a little girl I remember being fascinated by testimonies of answered prayer.
+I had many favorite records from the scriptures, as well as testimonial narratives of people like George Mueller who was a man who ran orphanages in England in the 1800’s.
+George Mueller was convicted that he would never tell anybody but God of his need and then received miraculous solution after miraculous solution.
+He ran orphanages primarily as a demonstration of God’s willingness and ability to answer prayers.

-I also clung to stories my mom told me growing up of times she would come to God with urgent needs.
-Like one time she needed just four dollars to give each child a dollar to pay for our school lunch.
+I also loved to reflect on and repeat stories my mom told me of answered prayers.
+One of my favorite stories was the time she needed four dollars to give each child a dollar to pay for school lunch.
 But she was completely tapped out broke.
-No money no where.
+No money, no where.
 No change, nothing.

 For years when I read in the bible about the Israelites groaning and mumbling in the desert, I criticized them, thinking how wonderful their miraculous provision was and how little they appreciated it.
-I finally understood the other side of it when I was being so much sustained by the provision of the Lord in such obvious ways and how desperately I longed for the ability to control my provision rather than rely on God for it!
-I still seek the balance in that aspect of trusting and leaning and relying on God in all things and knowing I will always desperately need Him no matter the state of my finances.
+I feel like I understood the other side of it when I was being so much sustained by the provision of the Lord and how desperately I longed for the ability to have the power to control my provision rather than rely on God for it!
+I prefer to have a job that I know will supply me a certain amount of income.
+I prefer to have that money and budget it for bills and groceries.
+But what happens when it seems as though God himself will not allow the doors to open to a job that would sustain me?

-I got a two-week assignment to help out at one of the departments of a local university.
+I did get a two-week work assignment at the end of July into the start of August through a temporary agency to help out a department in a local university.
 I was so desperately broke at the time.
-I’d been broke before my last assignment ended unexpectedly and I’d gone weeks without any income.
+I’d really been broke before my last assignment ended unexpectedly and I’d gone weeks with only a day and a half of income.
 I had no idea how I was going to make rent and for the first time in many desperate moments since I moved to Albuquerque I began to seriously doubt if I could make it here.
 I began to question if I would have to give up, turn around, return to Ohio and call my venture to New Mexico quits.
 I was so tired and exhausted emotionally.
-I was so frightened and so very scared.
+I was frightened and so very scared.

 It was also a laptop backpack and at the time I had just received my laptop as a gift from my father – well that’s another story and another blessing!
 I didn’t have internet in my apartment and had been carting my laptop awkwardly in bags not made to carry laptops to the library to work on job applications.

-The following Monday, a friend helped me out by giving me a ride to the bank when I was on the verge of eviction.
-As I was trying to get cash off of a card, I gave the dollar amount off by one dollar and so the bank couldn’t give me the cash.
+The following Monday, a friend gave me a ride to the bank as I had received a three-day eviction notice.
+It was the first day of the new job and I was too embarrassed to explain why I needed to come in late on my very first day.
+I had received a little bit of unemployment that was put on a credit card and as I was trying to get cash off of that card, I gave the dollar amount wrong by one dollar and so the bank couldn’t give me the cash.
 The bank teller advised that I needed to go to another branch to get the money off of this card, because he was only allowed to try to pull cash off of it once a day, and because I said the wrong dollar amount it locked the card for that branch for the rest of the day.

 I was rocked.
 I had thought I would get my money order for my past due rent, drop it off at the apartment office, and then head to my first day of the new job.
 I sat in the lobby trying to control my sobs while I reached out to see if another friend could drive me, but realized I was better to catch the next bus.